-We realized long ago that caring properly for FeLV+ cats would mean expanding our facility to provide specialized areas.
+We realized long ago that caring properly for FeLV+ cats and fragile kittens would mean expanding our facility to provide specialized areas.

 It would take several miracles for this to happen.
 Of course, Tabby’s Place itself is a miracle, made possible by you, so we had hope.